-You can order your onion plants whenever you like, and we'll ship at your requested date.
-If you're ordering from our catalog, your customer number is located on the back cover, above or beside your name on the mailing label.
-Payment is required when your order is placed, so that your plants will be reserved for you to ship on the day you requested.
+You can order your onion plants whenever you like, and we’ll ship at your requested date.
+If you’re ordering from our catalog, your customer number is located on the back cover, above or beside your name on the mailing label.
+Payment is required when your order is placed so your plants will be reserved for you to ship on the day you requested.

 How many plants are in a bunch or bundle?